Haswell update coming soon.

 With the recent 2012 update to quad-core processors, the pricing of the Mac mini stayed the same, suggesting that Apple will continue to offer the same price points for its Haswell Mac minis.
 The entry level dual-core Mac mini is currently available for $599, the quad-core version is priced at $799, and the OS X Server version with two 1TB hard drives is priced at $999.
 All versions will include various add-ons that improve processor speed, storage space, and RAM.

 Though July shortages of the Mac mini suggested that a release could come during the summer months, an updated Mac mini has yet to appear.
 Apple's October 22 media event seemed like an opportune time for the company to unveil Haswell Mac minis, but no announcement was made.
-It is possible, however, that Apple will announce an updated Mac mini via a press release as it did with the iMac, but given the rapidly approaching holidays it appears that such an update will not be happening before the end of 2013.
+In January of 2014, a Belgian website listed placeholders for a new Mac Mini expected to launch in February, but the website was later updated to remove the information and no Mac Mini update materialized, leaving a possible launch date up in the air.